 Multiple teeth missing

-Dentures are the cheapest way to replace multiple teeth.
+Dentures are one of the cheap tooth replacement options for multiple teeth.
 Even if you only have a handful of healthy teeth remaining (or none at all), a removable denture can fill in the gaps and let you eat and speak like normal.

 An implant bridge can be used for three to four teeth in a row, while full mouth implants provide a full jaw of missing teeth replacements.